 The right shoes can help to prevent hip pain while running or walking briskly and get you back on track without compromising on comfort.

-Here are some coolest and most comfortable running shoes that keep your foot arch balanced, relax your muscles and add enough cushion to your feet.
+Here are some coolest and most comfortable running shoes that keep your foot arch balanced, relax your muscles and prevent arch pain through extra cushioning.

 There are types of shoes and some are more effective at providing protection than others.
 They prevent your feet from common foot injuries.
 By investing in the right set of running shoes, you can help prevent muscle pain or irritation that may be caused by high-impact exercise.